pdpino/muse-player/README.md

 ## Requirements
 Python 3.5, Muse headband 2016.

+### With pip:
+`pip install -r develop/requirements.txt`

+You may also need to install the `TKinter` package for python3.
+In ubuntu this is done with:
+`sudo apt install python3-tk`

 Python libraries:
 * numpy, pandas, matplotlib
 * flask, flask_cors: stream data to js client
 * pygatt, pexpect: bluetooth connection
 * bitstring: unpack bytes

 ## Acknowledgment